This article on using exercise to excel in your studies was updated by the Great British Mag content team on 5 September, 2019

 Use exercise to beat stress

 Student life isn’t a walk in the park.
+Studying with anxiety is common.
 You’ve taken a massive step into independence by moving away from your family, looking after yourself and being totally responsible for yourself.
 That can be stressful.

 Regular exercise can help you manage and relieve anxiety and stress.
 After a session you may feel completely knackered but if you pay attention to your mood, you’ll notice that those endorphins make you feel better physically and help you feel calmer and even build your confidence.